Struggle to build targeted traffic?

 optimization, submission and rank tracking.

 I haven't ever feel a need for any extra tools.
 I don't even have an HTML

 reference on my desk.
 My focus has been on writing the content pages.
 All the

-rest I've left to Site Build It!.
+rest I've left to Solo Build It!.

 yearly fee seems affordable even with a student budget, this is probably not